diffplug/cache-horizon/README.md

                         +------------------------------+
 ```

-When `cacheHorizonIsCached` runs, it checks to see if `cacheHorizon` is able to be restored from cache.
+When `cacheHorizonIsCached` executes, it looks forward to check if `cacheHorizon` is able to be restored from cache.
 If it is, then it disables `nodeInstall`, `npmInstall`, etc.  When `cacheHorizon` eventually runs, it will just restore `index.js` from cache, avoiding all the intermediate work.

+**DANGER** no outside task should depend on anything within the horizon (e.g. `test` dependsOn `compileTypescript` is bad, it should instead depend on `cacheHorizon`).
+It is fine if tasks within the horizon depend on anything outside the horizon (e.g. `compileTypescript` dependsOn `lintTypescript` is fine).

-## Multiple horizons
+## Multiple cache horizons in one project

-Usually there's probably just one `cacheHorizon` per project.
-But if you want more, you can do
+Usually you only need one `cacheHorizon` per project.
+But if you want more, you can do this:

 ```gradle
 cacheHorizon {